david-thrower/ValidatesAll-1.0/README.md

                 3 = Sets the restriction: Alphabetical strings without numbers or cpecial characters accepted, all others rejected
                 4 = date   # reserved for future use.
-                5 = starts with - Sets the requirement for the rst few digits by setting the "StartsWith"
+                5 = starts with - Sets the requirement for the first few digits by setting the "StartsWith"
                     parameter with the requirement as an argument what the user's input should begin with.
 Set how many letters it should start with with the 'startsWithHowMany' parameter (for instance something that is being validated to start with AL should be set to 2).